tbh-nine/tredjepartsapps/README.md

 Access localhost (complete url is written after npm run serve)

-Start developing/testing your application in Applikation.vue (placed in components folder)
+Start developing/testing your application in src/components/Applikation.vue

 Lint and prettierfix your application
 ```